omisosiru55/ShotcutVideoAssist/README.md

 # mltpy

-A Python library for editing MLT (Media Lovin' Toolkit) files used by video editing applications like Shotcut and OpenShot.
+A Python library and GUI for editing MLT (Media Lovin' Toolkit) files used by video editing applications like Shotcut and OpenShot.

 ## Features